 On the search for different Irish greetings?
-In today's post, we will walk you through some of the best ways to say hello and strike a conversation with an Irish local.
+In today’s post, we will walk you through some of the best ways to say hello and strike up a conversation with an Irish local.
 We will also touch on critical concepts related to greetings and the famous English greetings you can use since most of the locals from the city prefer to use them in their everyday life.
 Ready to say dia dhuit (hello) to someone?
 Read on below.

 Ireland has always been part of the top tourist destinations due to its wide breadth of castles and medieval sites, lush greenery, and stunning natural landscapes.
-It's a dreamy place that certainly looks like it came right out of a fairytale book which is why a number of films were shot from this place.
-Some of the popular shows and movies that used the Republic of Ireland as a backdrop are the historical franchises, including Game of Thrones, Vikings, Harry Potter, and the Tudors!
+It’s a dreamy place that certainly looks like it came right out of a fairytale book which is why a number of films were shot from this place.
+Some of the popular shows and movies that used the Republic of Ireland as a backdrop are historical franchises, including Game of Thrones, Vikings, Harry Potter, and the Tudors!

 Aside from the glorious look, Ireland is also popular since this is the only place where you can find some of the endangered plant species from across the world.
 Since the country has only a few native plants, Ireland is going the extra mile to protect it all by having the seeds stored in freezers so that they can be planted again in the next century.
 Want to see the plants in action when you visit?
 Just go to the National Botanic Gardens for free and roam around its exquisite show of nature’s true beauty.

 However, before you book your ticket and pack up your luggage for the adventure of a lifetime, we highly recommend that you pay close attention to the cultural etiquette and languages used in the country.
 You see, every country has a different culture, belief, and interpretation for certain instances.
 You do not want to be branded as “that traveler” who has not prepared well or researched the common etiquette of the locals.